What is HS Code? Definition of Harmonized System (HS Code)

 Product origination and non-origination

-The use of HS codes is crucial to overcoming several obstacles in international commerce.
+The use of HS codes is important for overcoming several obstacles in international commerce.
 To avoid tariffs, your product may need to be “wholly obtained,” meaning its point of origin is inside your FTA.

 How the HTS Functions

-The Harmonised Tariff Schedule (HTS) is used to categorize imported commodities according to several criteria, such as chemical makeup, brand name, and intended usage.
+The Harmonized Tariff Schedule (HTS) is used to classify imported products according to their criteria.
 The most up-to-date version of the HTS may be viewed in its entirety on the USITC official website, where all 99 chapters and 22 sections are included.
 There are introduction notes for each part and chapter.

 Refer to the HTS’s General Notes, General Rules of Interpretation (GRIs), and General Statistical Notes for descriptions that are more detailed and explanations of tariff rates and the classification of commodities.